BITBANSHEE-C137/StructuredMemoryEngine_replit/README.md

 ### Core Technology Stack

-The system utilizes cutting-edge technologies across its implementation:
+The system utilizes the following technologies across its implementation:

 - **Frontend Technologies**:
   - React 18+ with TypeScript for type-safe component development